abpio/abp-commercial-docs/en/guides/add-module-to-microservice.md

 ## Configured External User

-To submit some components you need to be log in the system.
-Already you logged in the system but your module database can be empty hence we need to check `IdentityService` for this user.
+To submit some components you need to log in to the system.
+Already you logged in to the system but your module database can be empty hence we need to check `IdentityService` for this user.

 Firstly you should add service client to `IdentityServerDataSeeder` under the `IdentityService.HttpApi.Host`